 What do I contribute to the banquet?
 Nothing that you might recognize as being from my ancestors.
 Therefore, who am I to say that some people must bring something that reveals their superficial lineage instead of their deeper selves?
 I am simply a guest who certainly has no right to tell anyone what to offer.
 Nonetheless, I feel enormous disappointment when I realize that an item on the banquet table has disappeared.

 Traditionalists see the damage caused by cultural exchanges, and work to protect their populations.
-My German and Greek ancestors formed closed communities, and continue to perpetuate their ways.
+My German and Greek ancestors formed closed communities, and continue to deliberately perpetuate their ways.

 I see other possibilities, and encourage interaction.
 I want everyone to have access to the banquet, but I don’t want the interaction to dilute cultures.
 I wonder how we can balance this.

 I venture to say that all cultures benefit – and are hurt by – the exchanges that occur during globalization.
 Perhaps simply valuing all contributions to the banquet minimizes damage, and perpetuates cultural freedom.
+When cultures blend, we improve each other.